How to dress traveling in Italy - ouritalianjourney.com

 Ilene in Bologna

 Health is of great concern in Italy and they say no one wants to get “hit by air”.
 Because of this, Italians wear scarves to keep their necks warm pretty much throughout the year.
-This, by the way, applies to both men and women.

 If you are looking for souvenirs, may I suggest you pick up a few as gifts?
 Everyone back home will love it and they are very lightweight and easy to pack.